In March 2021, this chapter was reviewed and updated and should be re-read.

 Remember - Professionals subject to the Female Genital Mutilation Mandatory Reporting Duty are also required to report 'known' cases of Female Genital Mutilation in girls under 18 to the police.

-Children’s Social Care will liaise with Paediatric services where it is believed that Female Genital Mutilation has already taken place to ensure that a Medical Assessment takes place and the girl receives the care and support she needs.
+Children's Social Care will liaise with Paediatric services where it is believed that Female Genital Mutilation has already taken place to ensure that a Medical Assessment takes place and the girl receives the care and support she needs.
 Enquiries will be made about other female family members who may need to be safeguarded from harm.
-Criminal investigations into the perpetrators can also be commenced (see Section 6, Law in England and Wales).
+Criminal investigations into the perpetrators can also be commenced (see Section 6, Law in England, Wales and Northern Ireland).

 National Female Genital Mutilation Support Clinics have been established to offer a range of support services for women over 18 who have undergone Female Genital Mutilation.
 Support for girls under 18 us available from a specialist paediatric service at University College London Hospitals (UCLH).
 UCLH can be contacted by email at UCLH.firstname.lastname@example.org.